-Search for Restaurants in Tepoztlan (Google)
+Search for Restaurants in Tepoztlán (Google)

 Tepoztlán features an extensive street market at weekends offering a range of authentic Mexican arts and crafts.
 The town is also host to a range of quaint boutique gift shops, situated in and around the center which sell higher-end arts, crafts and unusual gifts—most are only open between Friday and Sunday.

 Pulque—an ancient alcoholic beverage that is fermented from the sap of the Maguey (Agave) plant—is popular here and you’ll see a number of street stalls offering the drink for sale at weekends.
 See also: The difference between Tequila, Mezcal and Pulque